avisi/techday-deeplearning4j/README.md

 For the starter part we are going to run a fully trained network and we are going to experiment with it. \
 The fully trained network is able to make a distinction between bananas and no bananas. \

-Run the FruitModelTrainer to train the model.
-This results in a file called FruitModel.zip During training DL4J will report what the current values are for

-Precision

 Run the application with the profile name "fruit" (Set this profile in the Run Configuration).
 Now, you will be able to access the trained classifier at http://localhost:8080.
 You can upload images or use your laptop's camera.
 Experiment with the classifier and find out what features of a banana are used by the neural network to determine if we have a banana.